 Urine leakage at any age is not normal!
 With modern advancements in medications and minimally invasive surgery, this condition is highly treatable.

-The most common types of urinary incontinence include:
+The most common types of urinary incontinence are:

 - Stress Incontinence: Pressure is put on the bladder with a laugh, cough, sneeze or while lifting a heavy object or exercising

 - Urge Incontinence (Overactive Bladder): Loss of bladder control after experiencing a sudden, uncontrollable urge to urinate; often this results in the leakage of urine before making it to the bathroom

 - Mixed Incontinence: Both types of incontinence are experienced.